Salem station (MBTA): Station layout

 The station is located on a triangular plot of land at the north end of downtown Salem, bordered by Bridge Street (Route 107) on the south, the MBTA track on the east, and the North River on the northwest.
 The station is fully accessible; a curved 800 ft-long high-level side platform serves the single track of the Eastern Route on which the Newburyport/Rockport Line runs.
 Just south of the station, the track enters the 0.4 mile-long Salem Tunnel, which runs under Washington Street through the downtown area.
 A preserved interlocking tower is located near the tunnel portal.

 The eastern half of the site is occupied by a 700-space, five-story parking garage.
 A bicycle cage and passenger waiting room are located on the first floor of the garage.
 A footbridge connects the garage and platform to Bridge Street.
 The western half of the site includes a surface parking lot, a kiss-and-ride lane, a busway and taxi lane, and an access road from Bridge Street.
 The single track of the freight-only Peabody Branch parallels the river on the northwest.

-Salem serves as a terminal for six MBTA bus routes serving Salem, Danvers, Peabody, and Beverly:
+Salem serves as a terminal for several MBTA bus routes – – serving Salem, Danvers, Peabody, and Beverly.